Master of Forestry

-The Master of Forestry (MF) is a course-based degree program offered as part of a dual-degree partnership with other European and Canadian Universities: TRANSFOR-M (Transatlantic Forestry Master).
-This partnership is a unique course-based educational experience, which provides MF students with the opportunity to explore Forestry both in Europe and Canada.
+TRANSFOR-M (Transatlantic Forestry Master), a unique dual degree program which offers qualified students the opportunity to earn, in two years, a Master of Forestry (MF) degree from UBC and a master’s degree from one of the five participating universities in Europe.
+This university partnership is a unique course-based educational experience, which provides MF students with the opportunity to explore Forestry both in Europe and Canada.

 Admitted students register in the MF program at UBC for a two-year period.
 Within that timeframe, one year is spent in Europe completing degree requirements at the chosen partner institution, and the second year is completed at UBC-Vancouver completing the MF degree requirements, resulting in conferral of two separate Master’s credentials.